Hubelia/directus-postgresql-json-views/README.md

 Directus is a powerful, open-source, extensible, and easy-to-use web database management system.

-It works really well for many use case, but for really complex database structure where you need the get the whole object, It can greatly affect performance.
+It works really well for many use case, but for really complex database structure where you need the get the whole object, It can greatly affect performance or even render the application unresponsive until the complex queries are completed.
 What we are trying to achieve here is to offload the heavy JSON serialization to the database, and to have a view that can be used to retrieve the object.
 This way, directus still is used to retrieve the object, but the workload itself is offloaded to the database.